denizTutuncu/Movie_reviews_app_folder/README.md

 # 🎥 On-chain Movie Review Program with comments 💬
 ## Movie_reviews_app_folder
-The folder contains a Rust application and a React NextJS application /w Typescript to create a movie reviewing application.
+The folder contains a Rust application and a NextJS application /w Typescript to create a movie reviewing application.

 #### 1. `movie_review_comments` is a Rust application which can be deployed on Solana blockchain to securely hold our movie data.
-#### 2. `solana-movie-frontend` application is our next application and it displays our data which comes from Solana blockchain.
+#### 2. `solana-movie-frontend` application is a Next.js project bootstrapped with `create-next-app`. and it displays our data which comes from Solana blockchain.

  This program demonstrates a simple movie review program that allows users to post movie reviews and other users to comment on them.
 The program stores all the data on chain and is implemented using a set of Rust BPF programs.